omgitstom/api-guidelines/Guidelines.md

 Where {help} is the URL to a documentation resource.

+Services MAY return additional Link headers to represent more information about a resource.
+Common headers could represent collection information, for example.

 For examples on use of OPTIONS, see [preflighting CORS cross-domain calls][cors-preflight].

 ### 7.5 Standard request headers